Erich Bacchus: Career

 Bacchus graduated from the Wendelstedt Umpire School in 2012 and began his career in 2017, umpiring in the Arizona League, New York-Penn League, Florida Instructional League, South Atlantic League, Carolina League, Eastern League and International League.
 He also worked one season in the summer collegiate Coastal Plain League as part of an umpire development agreement with Major League Baseball (MLB).
 During that time, he was chosen as an umpire for the 2017 All-Star Futures Game and the 2019 International League Championship Series.

 He made his MLB debut on August 7, 2020 as the second base umpire during a game between the Cincinnati Reds and Milwaukee Brewers at Miller Park.

-On September 21, 2023, Bacchus called a near-perfect game, missing just one call at home plate in the Los Angeles Dodgers-San Francisco Giants matchup.
-Bacchus' game was the compared to that of Pat Hoberg, who called a similarly perfect game in Game 2 of the 2022 World Series.

 On May 16, 2024, Bacchus ejected Houston Astros pitcher Ronel Blanco for using a foreign substance on his glove while pitching.
 According to the umpire, it was "the stickiest stuff I’ve felt on a glove".
 The next month, he was criticized for a call during a June 6 game between the San Diego Padres and the Arizona Diamondbacks, which saw Bacchus call Jake Cronenworth out on a third-strike call on a high pitch.

 Bacchus was selected as an umpire for the 2025 All-Star Game.

 Bacchus has been an instructor at the Wendelstedt Umpire School since 2016.